 1. It's All About The Bride

-The most important rule to remember - It's all about the bride!
+The most important rule to remember is what is a hen do. - It's all about the bride!
 If you're not used to having a big night out, or want to take over things, just remember that you're their for the bride.

 It's her night out, so remember that and make sure it's all about her.